anderson-aristotle/sql/README.md

 Note, `TRUNCATE <table name>;` is functionally equivalent to `DELETE FROM <table name>;`, it will remove all the rows from the table.

-### Lab: DELETE

-Remove ingredients you wouldn't keep in your kitchen or pantry.

 ## Changing the Structure of a Table

 - [Modifying Tables](https://www.postgresql.org/docs/11/ddl-alter.html)